joeltimothyoh/Copy-Files/README.md

 ```

 ### Managing Batches
-* Make multiple copies of the standalone script or configuration script.
+* Make as many copies of the standalone script or configuration script as desired.
 * Give each script a unique name.
-* Fill in the sources, destinations, and robocopy options within batch of files and directories to be copied.
+* Fill in the sources, destinations, and robocopy options within each script.
-* Run each script to copy the files and directories.
+* Run each script to copy the respective files and directories.

 ```
 # Example of batches to be copied